nakabonne/site/content/about.md

 Hi there!
 I'm Ryo Nakao.

-I'm a software engineer, passionate about reducing the cycle time between an idea and usable software.
+I'm a software engineer, quite interested in reducing the cycle time between an idea and usable software.

 I can be found online at: